 Nubian elders of Karima

-The modern inhabitants of southern Egypt and Sudan still refer to themselves as Nubians.
+The modern inhabitants of southern Egypt and Sudan still refer to themselves as Nubian.
 They speak the Nubian language (in decline) in addition to Arabic.
 This land has one of the harshest climates in the world.
 Temperatures are high for most of the year and rains are infrequent.
 The banks of the Nile are narrow in much of Nubia, making agriculture difficult.
 However, in ancient times, Nubia was a land of great natural wealth, with gold, ebony, ivory and frankincense mines, which was always appreciated by its neighbors.

 Drought in Nubia will mark the fate of the Nubian people